 — Honda (@Honda) January 31, 2017

-After the great success of last year’s ad, it was no surprise to see another Buick Super Bowl commercial in this year’s Big Game!
-Apparently, the 2016 Buick Super Bowl commercial brought the automakers a whopping 50 percent increase in traffic to Buick.com on Game Day last year, and a 100 percent increase the day after the game!
+After the great success of their ad in Super Bowl 50, it was no surprise to see another Buick Super Bowl commercial in last year’s Big Game!
+Apparently, the 2016 Buick Super Bowl commercial brought the automakers a whopping 50 percent increase in traffic to Buick.com on Game Day 2016, and a 100 percent increase the day after the game!

 The Buick 2017 Super Bowl commercial, again promoted the concept of of “That’s not a Buick” – trying to help American consumers see the car as cool and modern and seeking to overturn outdated ideas about what a Buick looks like.